coolcoder93/coolcoder93/README.md

 # CoolCoder93's Github page

-- I'm currently working on a 3D game engine called "Flint And Stone Engine" written in Rust using wgpu (it's in very early development)
+- I'm currently working on a 3D game engine called "Flint And Stone Engine" written in C++ and using vulkan (it's in quite early development)
 - I'm currently trying to learn C++ and Rust
 - I'm interested in math, science, low level programming, music and art